CaoShucheng/Basic-Structure-Of-Neural-Network/README.md

 # Mathematical-model
-This is a test file.
+This is a basic catalog of mathematical modelling, which consists of three parts.